DOSull/Spatial-Data-Science/labs/mini-project/aotearoa-new-zealand-physical-geography-data.md

 It's conceivable that you'd want higher resolution if you are doing any of the [Wellington house prices](homes), [landslides](landslides) or [_tradescantia_](tradescantia) projects (although for latter only if you are doing it for a regional extent).
 Here are useful options (both around 100MB)

 + [Wellington region 15m DEM](https://koordinates.com/layer/3743-16-wellington-15m-dem-nzsosdem-v10/)
-+ [New Plymouth (i.e. Taranaki) region 15m DEM](https://koordinates.com/layer/3734-08-new-plymouth-15m-dem-nzsosdem-v10/) which includes coverage of the Waitotara area.
++ [South Taranaki district 25m DEM](landslides/taranaki-dem.zip?raw=true) which includes coverage of the Waitotara area.

-Or there are North and South Island datasets at 25m resolution close to 1GB each:
+Or there are North and South Island datasets at 25m resolution close to 1GB each (the Taranaki one is in the North Island one):

 + [North Island LRIS 25m DEM](https://lris.scinfo.org.nz/layer/48131-nzdem-north-island-25-metre/)
 + [South Island LRIS 25m DEM](https://lris.scinfo.org.nz/layer/48127-nzdem-south-island-25-metre/)